 Thank you for showing an interest in volunteering with us.
-Please note that due to the pandemic volunteering has not yet recommenced.
-However, we are currently reviewing our roles to suit the needs of the current climate, including virtual volunteering.
+Please note that due to the pandemic volunteering has not yet recommenced in our hospitals.
+However, we are currently recruiting to support the Vaccination Programme and ‘virtual’ volunteering.

-When the programme does resume, all new volunteers will have an individual risk assessment before beginning any new role to ensure that they, staff, patients and visitors are kept as safe as possible.
+All new volunteers will undergo an individual Risk Assessment before beginning any new roles to ensure that volunteers, staff, patients and visitors are kept as safe as possible.

 If you have any further queries, please contact: [email protected]